 To succeed in the global economy, Arizona must better educate its work force, attract more investment, expand industrial growth, and further new knowledge in critical areas to differentiate Arizona amongst the ranks of its national peers and international competitors.

-In 2000, a twenty-year, six-tenths of a cent sales tax increase, authorized by passage of Proposition 301, created the Technology and Research Initiative Fund (TRIF).
+In 2000, a 20-year, six-tenths of a cent sales tax increase, authorized by passage of Proposition 301, created the Technology and Research Initiative Fund (TRIF).
 This substantial investment in higher education has provided essential support and expansion of the Arizona University System’s (Arizona State University, Northern Arizona University, and the University of Arizona) research infrastructure.

 ASU made the considered decision to invest the bulk of its TRIF allocation in bioscience and related technology areas through the formation of the Biodesign Institute.
 In 2002, ASU made a strategic commitment to establish the Biodesign Institute as a flagship initiative to advance its scientific research and development capabilities.
 Research competitiveness would be augmented in a way that would not simply replicate what other top research universities had done, but rather, set up a new gold standard for the American research university.